brianrbrenner/veCtor/README.md

 # veCtor
-Vector library for the C programming language, modeled similarly to std::vector in C++.
+Vector library for the C programming language, modeled after the standard "vector" container.